thomas-hervey/microfrontends/README.md

 The application is also containerized, so you can build and run the application using **Docker**.
 To build and run the application using Docker, follow the steps below:

-- Build the application with `COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose -f docker-compose.yml build`
+- Build the application with `yarn container-build`
-- Start the application with `docker-compose -f docker-compose.yml up`
+- Start the application with `yarn container-start`

 ## Code Style Guide